 Next churn’d butter, whipp’d up cream,

 One warbling for the mere bright day’s delight,

 One longing for the night.

 This describes the actions of the girls during their daytime.
-At first the descriptions make it seem like the girls are two peas in a pod but as it develops we see the differences between the two girls.
-One of them happy and contented.
+At first, the descriptions make it seem like the girls are two peas in a pod but as it develops we see the differences between the two girls.
+One of them was happy and contented.
 Seemingly living in the moment.
-The other, Laura, longing for the night time.
+The other, Laura, longed for the nighttime.
 She is in a daze.
 This adds weight to the idea that she is on some sort of substance.
-Either way she seems to be longing for her next fix of whatever it is she is actually addicted to.
+Either way, she seems to be longing for her next fix of whatever it is she is actually addicted to.